Searching for the neutral triple gauge couplings in the process $\mu^+\mu^-\to \gamma \nu\bar{\nu}$ at muon colliders: The Contribution of nTGCs at Muon Colliders

 where $\sigma_{1,2}$ are the helicities of the fermion and antifermion, $\lambda_{1,2}$ are the helicities of the bosons. $m_{1}=\sigma_{1}-\sigma_{2}$, $m_{2}=\lambda_{3}-\lambda_{4}$, and $d_{m_{1},m_{2}}^{J}$ are the Wigner D functions. $\phi$ and $\theta$ are azimuth and zenith angles of $V_{1}$, and $T_{J}$ are coefficients of the partial wave expansion.
 Helicity amplitudes need to be expanded to extract the expansion coefficients:

 in which:

 Unitarity bound imposes the constraint that~\cite{Corbett:2014ora}:

 We expand the helicity amplitudes of the nTGCs and obtain the coefficients $T_{J}$ corresponding to different angular momenta.
-From eq.~(\ref{eq:2-52}) to eq.~(\ref{eq:2-62}) it can be seen that for CPC operators $T_{J}$ are real, and for CPV operators $T_{J}$ are imaginary.
+The explicit expressions of Wigner function $d_{m_{1}m_{2}}^{J}(\phi,\theta)$ and partial wave expansion coefficients $T_{J}$ of the helicity amplitudes are given in Appendix~\ref{sec:Wigner-D-functions}.
+From Eq.~(\ref{eq:2-52}) to Eq.~(\ref{eq:2-62}) it can be seen that for CPC operators $T_{J}$ are real, and for CPV operators $T_{J}$ are imaginary.
 By imposing the condition $\left|T_{J}\right|\leq1$ and choosing the strongest one among different angular momenta configurations, we obtain the unitarity bounds on the $C_{i}/\Lambda^{4}$ for each nTGCs operators as follows:

 Experiments can constrain the coefficients of nTGCs.
 However, nTGCs are only effective, and the experimental constraints are only meaningful, when the experimental bounds on the coefficients are tighter than the unitarity bounds.
-In table~\ref{tab:Unitarity-bounds} we list the numerical results of the unitarity bounds on the $C_{i}/\Lambda^{4}$ for each nTGCs operators, at center-of-mass energies $\sqrt{s}=3,10,14,30\ \mathrm{TeV}$.
+In Table~\ref{tab:Unitarity-bounds} we list the numerical results of the unitarity bounds on the $C_{i}/\Lambda^{4}$ for each nTGCs operators, at c.m. energies $\sqrt{s}=3,10,14,30\ \mathrm{TeV}$.
 The operator coefficients $C_{i}/\Lambda^{4}$ used in the Monte Carlo (MC) simulation will be compared with the unitarity bounds obtained here.
 Also the projected sensitivities on the nTGCs coefficients will be compared with the unitarity bound to ensures the validity of the SMEFT approach in this work.